AugustoBernardes/Pokedex/README.md

 # Pokedex
-This is a simple project just to train myself how to use a API .
-I used the PokeApi to do this. 💾 to check the real result just click [here](https://simple-pokedex-site.netlify.app)
+This is a simple project just to train myself how to use a API .I used the PokeApi to do this. 💾 to check the real result just click [here](https://simple-pokedex-site.netlify.app)

 # Api link
+Here the app will show the photo,name and the type of each pokemon.
 If you wanna create a pokedex too just follow the [Link](https://pokeapi.co)

 # Design 🖥️